 Visitors can wander around the village and learn about what life was like here 600 years ago.
 There are artefacts on display in the longhouses and interpretive programs and demonstrations to educate visitors about the history of the First Nations.
 Crawford Lake is a popular field trip for local schools but I somehow missed out on this one with both of my girls.

 The Deer Clan Longhouse also features seasonal exhibits that explore contemporary Indigenous art and culture.
-The exhibit on display during my visit was Haudenosaunee Clans…Extended Families of the Iroquois which was quite interesting.
+The exhibit on display during my most recent visit was Haudenosaunee Clans…Extended Families of the Iroquois which was quite interesting.

 Conservation Halton Parks